-Climate variability: Climate variability refers to variations in the mean state and other statistics (such as standard deviations, the occurrence of extremes, etc.) of the climate on all spatial and temporal scales beyond that of individual weather events.
-Variability may be due to natural internal processes within the climate system (internal variability), or to variations in natural or anthropogenic external forcing (external variability).
+Climate variability: Variations in the mean state and other statistics (such as standard deviations, the occurrence of extremes, etc.) of the climate on all spatial and temporal scales beyond that of individual weather events.
+Variability may be due to natural internal processes (internal variability) within the climate system or to variations in natural or anthropogenic external forcing (external variability).
 (IPCC WG1)

-Cloud forests: Moist, high-altitude forest characterized by dense understory growth, and abundance of ferns, mosses, orchids and other plants on the trunks and branches of the trees, and a high incidence of low-level cloud cover.
+Cloud forest: Moist, high-altitude forest characterized by dense understory growth; an abundance of ferns, mosses, orchids, and other plants on the trunks and branches of the trees; and a high incidence of low-level cloud cover.

-Connectivity: A widely used term in conservation literature, that in a freshwater context refers to the tendency for human infrastructure to fragment and disconnect habitats, thereby restricting the ability of species to move.
+Connectivity: A widely used term in conservation literature that in a freshwater context refers to the tendency for human infrastructure to fragment and disconnect habitats, thereby restricting the ability of species to move.
 The barriers may be within the water column or through some portion of the continuum of habitats between the headwaters of a river and its estuary, or between the river channel and floodplain.

-Diadromous: Fish that uses both freshwater and marine habitats during their lifecycle.
+Diadromous: Type of fish that uses both freshwater and marine habitats during its life cycle.

-Die back: A condition in woody plants in which peripheral parts are killed.
+Dieback: A condition in woody plants in which peripheral parts are killed.